This story was originally published on January 26, 2017.

 Photo: GASTON DE CARDENAS/AFP/Getty Images.
 More

-February 10, 2017 — No Press About Michael Kors Outfit Trump wore a Michael Kors button-up and white trousers to arrive at Mar-a-Lago with Shinzo Abe.
+February 10, 2017 — No Press About Michael Kors Outfit Melania wore a Michael Kors button-up and white trousers to arrive at Mar-a-Lago with Shinzo Abe.
 The brand is typically generous with press releases on celebrity dressing and posting on social media, but did not engage in this case.

 The same day, the sent a tweet celebrating a Michael Kors look worn by